 Time-sensitive assessment item: A time-sensitive assessment item is an assessment item which can be completed late only if the student receives special consideration.
 A time-sensitive assessment item submitted late without special consideration approval is graded as a 0 N. Where special consideration is granted, the student completes an alternative and equivalent assessment task.
 Examples of time-sensitive assessment items might include examinations, in-class tests, and pre-lecture reading responses.
 Chief examiners determine which assessment items are time-sensitive.
+Time-sensitive assessment items must be clearly stated as time-sensitive in the unit guide.

 A. Assessment extension